THEOJCODE/jekyll-theme-satellite/_pages/Publish Your Article.md

 Interested in contributing to EBMdaily.xyz ?

-You can help expose pseudoscience by sending your article research or any relevant content to *contact.ebmdaily@gmail.com*
+You can help expose pseudoscience by sending your articles , research or any relevant content to *contact.ebmdaily@gmail.com*

 You may choose to remain anonymous or take full credit All evidence based submissions are welcome.